NIVANorge/seasonal_forecasting_watexr/index.md

 # Introduction

-As part of the WATExR project, we have developed tools for seasonal forecasting of river discharge, lake water temperature, ecology and fish phenology.
-The aim is for stakeholders to have access to probabilistic aquatic forecasts driven by state-of-the-art seasonal climate projections.
-Forecasts provide an indication of the expected average environmental conditions during the coming 1 to 9 months.
+As part of the WATExR project, we have developed workflows for seasonal forecasting of river discharge, lake water temperature, ecology and fish phenology.
+The aim was for stakeholders to have access to probabilistic aquatic forecasts driven by state-of-the-art seasonal climate projections.
+Seasonal forecasts provide an indication of the expected average environmental conditions during the coming 1 to 9 months, and have the potential to assist in strategic management of catchments, lakes and reservoirs.

 Forecasting tools were developed for five pilot case sites, one in Australia and four in Europe.
+At most sites, tools were prototypes, and seasonal forecasts were only produced for a historic hindcast period (1993-2016/2019) to evaluate their potential usefulness.
+However, at several sites there is an intention to continue development to operational tools - see details for the individual Case Study sites below.

 <p align="center">